UBS quarterly profit doubles, a crescendo for CEO Ermotti's swan song

 Asset management saw profits grow six times from a year ago.

-Despite flagging recurring fees - which rely on overall market performance - and a client shift into lower-margin funds - wealth management posted an 18% rise in pre-tax profit thanks to high levels of client transactions and as the bank added $10 billion in net new loans.
+Despite a client shift into lower-margin funds which put pressure on recurring fees, wealth management posted an 18% rise in pre-tax profit thanks to high levels of client transactions and $10 billion in net new loans.
 Analysts had expected earnings to fall in the bank’s core division.

-Assets under management in that division rose to an all-time high of $2.754 trillion.
-Net new money fell to $1.4 billion, however, due to a $4 billion withdrawal related to the assets of one single client in the Europe, Middle East and Africa region.
+Assets under management in the wealth division rose to an all-time high of $2.754 trillion, while net new money fell to $1.4 billion following a $4 billion withdrawal by a single client in the Europe, Middle East and Africa region.

 UBS said it has so far accrued $1 billion for a cash dividend to be paid out next year, and has also set aside $1.5 billion in capital reserves for potential share repurchases.